 Step #1: Understand and Protect Your Credit Score – Your FICO score (credit score) will determine the interest rate of your loan.
-A higher credit score may lead to a lower interest rate on a loan.
+A higher credit score often leads to a lower interest rate.
 If you need to increase your credit score, there are a number of actions to take, but keep in mind that raising your credit score may take some time, so plan accordingly.

-To improve your credit score consider taking these actions:
+To improve your credit score consider these actions: